nmashton/nam-oral-history/README.md

 Documents are filed according to section and order within section.

+## To do

+There are still many, many documents to create.

+These documents should be inserted into a static site generator that can generate HTML from the Markdown.
+A suitable generator should be found, and this repo should be restructured to accommodate its architectural pattern.

 ## Licensing

 All contents property of Works and Days.
 Used with permission of the publisher.